Sgt. Rock (Is Going to Help Me)

 "Sgt.
 Rock (Is Going to Help Me)" is a song by the British band XTC.
-Written by frontman Andy Partridge, it was released as the band's 12th single in December 1980, charting in the UK singles chart at No. 16 on 21 February 1981, being XTC's biggest single chart success to this date.
-The song also reached the Irish charts, peaking at No. 20.
+Written by frontman Andy Partridge, it was released as the band's 12th single in January 1981, charting in the UK Singles Chart at No. 16 on 21 February 1981, being XTC's biggest single chart success to that date.
+The song also reached the Irish Singles Chart, peaking at No. 20.